Henry Jennings: More time in Jamaica, March 1716

 Jennings and the crews remained in Jamaica until the end of February.
 At that time, when Jennings came to Hamilton about permission for a new cruise, Hamilton signed his departure papers personally, also signing another commission for Jennings.
 In early March 1716, Jennings sent word to fellow captains and his men that he would be making a new cruise to the Spanish wrecks.
-Of the responders, Leigh Ashworth assumed command of the sloop-of-war Mary, another of Hamilton’s privateers.
-Two others, Samuel Liddell of the Cocoa Nut and James Carnegie of the Discovery, joined with their small sloops without commission, accepting Jennings’ overall command.
-Charles Vane also rejoined Jennings’ crew.
+Of the responders, Leigh Ashworth assumed command of the sloop-of-war Mary, another of Hamilton's privateers.
+Two others, Samuel Liddell of the Cocoa Nut and James Carnegie of the Discovery, joined with their small sloops without commission, accepting Jennings’s overall command.
+Charles Vane also rejoined Jennings's crew.

 When Jennings sailed with the Bersheba to the wrecks this third time, he was under direct orders of Daniel De Costa Alvarenga, a Jewish merchant from Kingston who was the new owner of the sloop.
 Hamilton tried to stop the Bersheba from sailing on this trip, but was ignored as it had official clearance.